 Step 4 is my least favorite step but also the most important one for your bank account.
 This step is all about making sacrifices, stop dreaming and check if your travel itinerary actually makes sense.

 Check every country on your list for the following aspects:

 - How do I get from country A to B?

 - How expensive is flying from country A to B?

-- How expensive are the daily expenses (e.g. accomodation, food, entrance fees, etc…)
+- How expensive are the daily expenses (e.g. accommodation, food, entrance fees, etc…)

 This will greatly help you understand logical travel routes and save money and time on the road.

-Step 5: picking the right period for your trip
+Step 5: picking the right period and season for your trip

 This step is also about making sacrifices but to be honest it is not as crucial as step 4.
 Simply because every season has it’s advantages and disadvantages.
 Traveling during high seasons will likely have better weather conditions.
 On the other hand you will face much more crowds and prices for hotels tend to rise.
 Ideally you want to plan your route around shoulder seasons.
 This gives you the most comfort and bang for the buck!

 Don’t stress about your route to much.
 As an old saying goes: it’s not about the destination, it’s about the journey.
 Try to see your world trip as a journey and the planning as a process.
 So as our last advice: be flexible, change your route if you feel like it and enjoy the ride!

 Thanks for reading!